Abhayagiri Vihāra: King Valagamba and Abhayagiri

 At the same time, seven Tamil chiefs landed at Mahatittha with a mighty army.
-Valagamba, a good diplomat, realized that his forces were too weak to fight against both of these enemies and tried to rid himself of them by making them fight each other.
+Valagamba, a good diplomat, realised that his forces were too weak to fight against both of these enemies and tried to rid himself of them by making them fight each other.
 He sent a message to Tiya that if he could have the kingdom, provided he managed to defeat the foreign invaders.
 Tiya agreed, advanced with his forces to meet the Tamils, and was vanquished by them.
 The Tamils, elated by their success, advanced towards Anuradhapura and defeated the King, who was forced to abandon the throne and go into hiding in the mountains.
-As the King, defeated in battle, was fleeing Anuradhapura, a Jain monk ("nigantha" in Pali) named Giri, who headed the arama built by King Pandukhabaya near the northern gate of the city, cried out: "The great black Sinhala is fleeing."
+As the King, defeated in battle, was fleeing Anuradhapura, a Jain monk ("nigantha" in Pali) named Giri, who headed the arama built by King Pandukabhaya near the northern gate of the city, cried out: "The great Sinhala is fleeing."
 The king thereupon resolved, "if my wish (of regaining the kingdom) is fulfilled, I will build a vihara here."

-During the Beminitiya Seya or period of famine and foreign rule which followed, Vattagamani Abhaya took refuge in the mountain region amassing troops until, after more than fourteen years of exile, he marched on Anuradhapura in 89 BC and defeated the last Tamil king, Bhatiya.
+During the Beminitiya Seya or period of famine and south Indian rule which followed, Vattagamani Abhaya took refuge in the mountain region amassing troops until, after more than fourteen years of exile, he marched on Anuradhapura in 89 BC and defeated the last Tamil king, Bhatiya.
 In fulfilment of the vow made on the day of his defeat, one of his first acts was to build the Abhayagiri Vihara on the site of the Giri monastery.
-Mahatissa Thera of Kupikkala was appointed it's Chief Incumbent as a mark of gratitude for his support in the fight against the invaders.
+Mahatissa Thera of Kupikkala was appointed its Chief Incumbent as a mark of gratitude for his support in the fight against the invaders.
 Abhayagiri thereafter became a symbol not only of religious, but also of national, resurgence, as it signalled the end of Brahmin and Jain influence in the country.

 According to the Mahavamsa, the name Abhayagiri Vihara originated from the names of King Vattagamani Abhaya and the Jain monk Giri who lived in the monastery earlier.
-However, since most ancient monasteries were built around a hillock, or giri in Sinhala, (for example the Vessagiri, Meghagiri or Chetiyagiri monasteries) it is possible that the name Abhayagiri symbolizes the monastery created by Vattagamani Abhaya after his recapture of the kingdom surrounding the hillock known as Digapasana, now inside the Abhayagiri complex.
+However, since most ancient monasteries were built around a hillock, or giri in Sinhala, (for example the Vessagiri, Meghagiri or Chetiyagiri monasteries) it is possible that the name Abhayagiri symbolises the monastery created by Vattagamani Abhaya after his recapture of the kingdom surrounding the hillock known as Digapasana, now inside the Abhayagiri complex.